apachecn/geeksforgeeks-dsal-zh/docs/find-same-contacts-in-a-list-of-contacts.md

                 mat[j][i] = 1
                 break

-# A recuesive function to perform DFS
+# A recursive function to perform DFS
 # with vertex i as source
 def DFSvisit(i, mat, visited, sol, n): visited[i] = True
     sol.append(i)

     for j in range(n):
         if (mat[i][j] and not visited[j]):
             DFSvisit(j, mat, visited, sol, n)

-# Finds similar contacrs in an
+# Finds similar contacts in an
 # array of contacts
 def findSameContacts(arr, n):

     # vector for storing the solution
     sol = []

-    # Declare 2D adjaceny matrix for mats
+    # Declare 2D adjacency matrix for mats
     mat = [[None] * n for i in range(n)]

     # visited array to keep track
     # of visited nodes
     visited = [0] * n

     # Fill adjacency matrix
     buildGraph(arr, n, mat)

     # Since, we made a graph with contacts
     # as nodes with fields as links.
 Two
     # nodes are linked if they represent
     # the same person.
 So, total number of
     # connected components and nodes in each
     # component will be our answer.
     for i in range(n):
         if (not visited[i]):
             DFSvisit(i, mat, visited, sol, n)

-            # Add delimeter to separate nodes
+            # Add delimiter to separate nodes
             # of one component from other.
             sol.append(-1)

     # Print the solution